 I am proud of our shared love and commitment to one another, and, even more than that, I am proud to stand up for it.
 I always imagined marriage would be the cornerstone of my life—as it has been for my own parents and many friends.

 Moudi and I have known from the start of our relationship that we wanted to get married, and challenging Utah’s ban on marriage equality was the first step for us to take on our quest to walk down the aisle.

 On Valentine’s Day, I took the next step.
 Standing before a crowd of people, I got down on one knee, and asked Moudi: “Will you marry me?”

 We’re hopeful that one day soon, we’ll be able to stand before our family and friends for our wedding ceremony, and commit our lives together with two simple words: “I do.”

-Derek Kitchen and Moudi Sbeity are plaintiffs in Kitchen v Herbert challenging Utah’s Amendment 3.
+Derek Kitchen and Moudi Sbeity are plaintiffs in Kitchen v Herbert challenging Utah’s ban on marriage equality.